janklab/janklab-core/doc/Feature_Areas.md

 ## SQL Stuff

 Located in the `jl.sql` namespace.
+These are utilities for manipulating SQL query text.

 ### SQL QueryBuilder